 38th NCGA Amateur Stroke Play Championship | Poppy Hills GC | July 6-8, 2018

 First played in 1944, the NCGA Stroke Play Championship has a special history, as the tournament has been won by the likes of Ken Venturi and Johnny Miller.
-But the event was cancelled in 1966 when the NCGA decided to add the now-popular Four-Ball Championship.
+But the event was canceled in 1966 when the NCGA decided to add the now-popular Four-Ball Championship.

 The original championship was played over 72 holes, while the renewed format which began in 2004, is a 54-hole event staged at Poppy Hills every year.
 During the Poppy Hills renovation in 2013, the championship was held at Bayonet/Black Horse GC in neighboring Seaside.